 Once you have found a supervisor you wish to study with, find out how to apply.

-The Department of Automatic and Systems Control Engineering also has researchers with expertise in a wide range of mathematical areas, and PhD projects suitable for applicants with a mathematics degree.
+The Departments of Automatic and Systems Control Engineering, and of Materials Science Engineering, also have researchers with expertise in a wide range of mathematical areas, and PhD projects suitable for applicants with a mathematics degree.

 We usually ask for either a first class or upper second class (2:1) MMath or MSc degree or equivalent in mathematics, statistics, physics or a related subject.
 We offer a number of MSc courses in mathematics and statistics, if you do not already have a masters degree.